 I’ve been thinking about heartbreak lately, not for any specific reason.

-Maybe it was the news of Kate Spade’s death or the fact that a friend confided in me that she wants to end her life.
+Maybe it was the news of Kate Spade’s death or the fact that a friend confided in me that she wanted to end her life.

-Perhaps it’s the fact that every year, here in the US, almost 45,000 people end their life.
+Perhaps it’s the fact that every year, here in the US, almost 45,000 people end their lives.

 Whatever the reason, I’ve been pondering the reality of a broken heart.